-For several years it has been known that there are substances in our waters and wastewater that can only be removed slightly or not at all during wastewater treatment in the municipal sewage treatment plant.
+It has been known for some years that there are substances in our waters and wastewater that can only be removed to a minor extent or not at all during wastewater treatment in the municipal wastewater treatment plant.
 We are talking about anthropogenic trace substances or micropollutants.

 What are micropollutants?

 Micropollutants are synthetically produced, non-natural microcontaminants found in minute concentrations of billionths (nano) to millionths (micro) grams per liter.

 From the chemical point of view, the term "micropollutants" covers all synthetically produced organic-chemical compounds that are released into the environment.

 In environmental science, and especially in the wastewater sector and engineering, the term micropollutants is used to distinguish dissolved substances from viscous and insoluble (particulate) compounds.